Flora and Fauna management

 The project will plant more than 512 new trees, as well as 43,603 bushes, grasses and groundcovers.
 The R2P Alliance has also investigated opportunities to enhance amenity and create positive habitat outcomes across the project footprint, including butterfly gardens.

 The landscape design will balance the use of indigenous and non-indigenous species and include semi-mature trees to help offset the loss of mature vegetation.
 Species selection will adhere to safety standards for proximity to the motorway.

-The list of trees to be planted is being developed with assistance from the City of Port Adelaide Enfield.
+The list of trees to be planted has been developed with The Department for Infrastructure and Transport, The Office for Design and Architecture South Australia (ODASA) and the City of Port Adelaide Enfield.

 Removal of vegetation was carefully supervised by a fauna specialist and an arborist.
 All trees were inspected prior to removal, and if fauna was found, they were relocated by professionals.

 Fallen limbs play an important part in local biodiversity.
 Large limbs and trunks removed as part of the project are retained to be placed in parks and reserves where practically possible.
 Trunks will be installed in playgrounds to provide nature play opportunities.
 The R2P project team identified the opportunity to provide tree logs for reuse to the Preschool at St Joseph’s School, Ottoway.
 The logs were used to refresh the outdoor area with a nature play theme.
 The remainder of the removed vegetative material will be mulched and used in landscaping.

 Community Wildlife Program

 The Community Wildlife Program is a Department for Infrastructure and Transport initiative that involves local communities and schools in helping to offset the loss of habitat caused by necessary vegetation removals.